 The Authority is responsible for agreeing overall policies and setting the budget.
-The Policy and Resources Comm ittee and Comm issioning Board are responsible for decision making within the policy and budget framework set by the Council.
+The Policy and Resources Committee and Commissioning Board are responsible for decision making within the policy and budget framework set by the Council.
 The Authority's Corporate Management Team has responsibility for implementing Authority's policies and decisions, providing advice to Members and for co-ordinating the use of resources.
 The Corporate Management Team meet regularly and the Committees usually every two months.
 Both the Committees and the Corporate Management Team monitor and review Authority activity to ensure corporate compliance with governance, legal and financial requirements.
-In addition, the Authority has scrutiny arrangements, through the Overview and Scrutiny Committee that include the review of policies, budgets and service delivery to ensure that they remain appropriate.
-This Committee is also formally designated as the Authority's Audit Committee.
+In addition, the Authority has scrutiny arrangements, through the Scrutiny and Audit Committees that include the review of policies, budgets and service delivery to ensure that they remain appropriate.
 A forward plan detailing the main work of Committees over the next year has been devised to ensure decisions are taken in a timely manner.
 Urgent items will be debated as appropriate.

 The Authority has developed a process that is intended to reflect political and community objectives as expressed in the Community Strategy ("Imagine Ryedale") and acts as a basis for corporate prioritisation.
 The process has identified the Authority's corporate aims together with a number of associated objectives.
-These will be reviewed at appropriate intervals to ensure that they continue to meet the needs of the community.
+These will be reviewed annually to ensure that they continue to meet the needs of the community.
 The Authority has linked the performance management process across all service areas to provide an integrated performance management system.
 Each service has developed a performance improvement plan as part of their Service Delivery Plan showing how that service will work to achieve the Authority's objectives.